 My articles about migraine have been in Healthline, Greatist, Association of Migraine Disorders, and Migraine Again.
 In 2022 I was awarded the National Headache Foundation's Headache Hero award for my advocacy work.

 I love collaborating with brands and companies I respect and believe in.
 Please contact me at email@example.com if you're interested in working together and I will send over my media kit.

 I currently don't accept guests posts unless I personally invite you to write for the website.
-I also don't allow sharing of my photography or recipes without explicit permission.
+I also don't allow sharing or copying of my photography or recipes without explicit permission.
 Please email me if you're interested in this kind of arrangement.